 - Session frequency.
 How often should sessions of ideal doses be applied?
 This may be different for different issues.
 Somewhere between 2x per week and 14x per week is shown effective in studies.

 Using the right dose is key to get the most out of light therapy.
-Higher doses are required on the skin in order to stimulate deeper tissue.
+Higher doses are required to stimulate deeper tissue than for the skin.
 To calculate dose for yourself, with any device, you need to:

 - Figure out your light’s power density (in mW/cm²) by measuring it at different distances with a solar power meter.